Aims and Fit of Module

 Method of teaching and learning

 This module integrates weekly Lectures, introducing core research principles and skills sequentially, with hands-on Labs focused on immediate practical application using relevant software.
-Learning is centered around a semester-long, student-chosen Mini-Research Project, allowing contextual skill application.
+Learning is centred on a tutor-supervised Mini-Research Project that draws on secondary or instructor-supplied data, allowing contextual skill application without the independent novel-research demand of a Final Year Project.